alonesuperman/react-native-svg-src/README.md

 # react-native-svg-src
-Render an SVG Image from local file such as src.
-This lib is fork on react-native-svg-uri@1.2.3.
+Render an SVG Image from local file in the src directory.
+This lib is fork from react-native-svg-uri@1.2.3.
 But I will keep updating for this one.

 Install library from `npm`